aroge88/Mcdonald-Sales-Analysis/README.md

 # Mcdonald-Sales Report-Analysis
 # I. Executive Summary

-This report provides a comprehensive analysis of McDonald's sales, profit, and customer engagement metrics for the reporting period, benchmarked against our operational targets.
-It encompasses a detailed review of sales trends over the past two years, a breakdown of current year sales by country, and a thorough evaluation of customer satisfaction across various service dimensions.
+The report delineates McDonald's performance in terms of sales, profits, and customer volume against established targets.
+It includes an analysis of sales trends spanning the last two years, provides a detailed account of current year sales by country, and assesses customer satisfaction across several service facets.
 # II.
 Key Performance Indicators (KPIs)

-## Sales Performance
+### Sales Performance

-Actual Sales:
+Actual Sales: $2,544M, achieving 85% of the $3,000M goal.
-$2,544M — Capturing 85% of our ambitious $3,000M target, indicating a 15% opportunity area.

-## Profit Analysis
-Actual Profit:
-$890M — Attained 89% of the targeted $1,000M, highlighting an 11% shortfall.
+Profit: $890M, reaching 89% of the $1,000M target.

-Actual Count:
-87 — We've reached 87% of our 100-customer target, with a growth gap of 13%.
+Customer Volume: 87 customers served, fulfilling 87% of the target of 100.

 # III.
 Sales Trends